Key facts

 Self-management

-Demonstrate high degree of autonomy,
+Demonstrate a high degree of autonomy,

 independence and creativity by applying research